Closeness to the Diagonal for Longest Common Subsequences in Random Words: Preliminaries

-The first goal of the present paper is to show that for $k$ fixed, and $n$ large enough, any generic optimal alignment is such that the vast majority of the intervals $[r_{i-1}+1,r_{i}]$ are close in length to $k$.
-Another goal is to show that if a certain property $\mathcal{P}$ holds with high probability for any optimal alignment of strings of (short) length order $k$, then typically any optimal alignment has a large proportion of parts of order $k$ having the property $\mathcal{P}$.
-This is proven in Section~\ref{sectionproperty}.\\ Let us get back to the first goal of this paper.
-That is, we will show that with high probability if the integers $r_0,r_1,\ldots,r_m$ satisfy \eqref{increasing} and \eqref{sum} then most of the lengths $r_{i}-r_{i-1}$ are close to $k$.
+The first goal of the present paper is to show that for $k$ large but fixed, and $n$ large enough, any such generic optimal alignment is such that the vast majority of the intervals $[r_{i-1}+1,r_{i}]_{\bbn}$ have length close to $k$.
+Building on this, a second goal is to show (see Section~\ref{sectionproperty}) that if a property $\mathcal{P}$ holds, with high probability, for string-pairs of (short) length order $k$, then typically a large proportion of aligned string-pairs satisfy the property $\mathcal{P}$.

-Of course, we need to quantify what is meant by "close to $k$".
-To do so, we first need a definition.
+Let us deal with our first goal and show that with high probability the optimal alignments satisfying \eqref{sum}, are such that most of their lengths $r_{i}-r_{i-1}$ are close to $k$.
+Of course, we need to quantify what is meant by ``close to $k$".
+To do so, we first provide a definition.
 For $p>0$, let